4. Investigatory records

 The Iowa Court of Appeals did grant a prisoner access to police investigative files following the prisoner’s criminal conviction where the State failed to establish that public interests would suffer by disclosure of the files and so the records were not privileged under Iowa Code § 22.7(5).
 State v.
 Henderson, No. 01-0295, 2002 WL 987851, at *3 (Iowa Ct.
 App.
 May 15, 2002).
 In this case, the State did not present evidence that police relied upon confidential informants for information during the investigation and the case was not ongoing.
 Id. at *2.
 Without evidence of a particular public interest that would be affected, the Iowa Court of Appeals held the investigative files could be properly disclosed to the prisoner.
 Id. at *3.

 Witness statements may also not be privileged where they were not made in official confidence to the officer.
 Shannon by Shannon v.
 Hansen, 469 N.W.2d 412, 414 (Iowa 1991).
 The Iowa Supreme Court applied a three-part test to determine whether witness statements were protected from disclosure to private litigants in a civil action surrounding a car accident.
 Id.
-The test requires: “(1) a public officer is being examined, (2) the communications made to the officer were in official confidence, and (3) the public interests would suffer by disclosure.”
+The test requires that: “(1) a public officer is being examined, (2) the communications made to the officer were in official confidence, and (3) the public interests would suffer by disclosure.”
 Id. (citing State ex rel.
 Shanahan v.
 Iowa Dist.
 Ct., 356 N.W.2d 253, 257 (Iowa 1984)).
 In Iowa, a report filed by a law enforcement officer with the Iowa Department of Transportation regarding a motor vehicle accident “is available to any party to the accident and to certain others” under Iowa Code § 321.271.
 Id. at 415.
 Further, statements made by witnesses to law enforcement investigating a motor vehicle accident are not made in official confidence and thus their disclosure is authorized under Iowa Code § 321.371.
 Id.
 The court here recognized a distinction between criminal and accident investigations and between ongoing and completed investigations.
 See id.
+Litigation addressing whether body or dash camera videos are exempt investigative reports has produced conflicting results.
+See more in “Police Video” below.

 Investigatory records are generally closed to the public.
 However, a district court may order disclosure in an action brought under K.S.A.
 45-222 (civil remedies to enforce KORA) if the court finds that disclosure: (1) is in the public interest; (2) would not interfere with any prospective law enforcement action; (3) would not reveal the identity of any confidential source or undercover agent; (4) would not reveal confidential investigation techniques or procedures not known to the general public; (5) would not endanger the life or physical safety of any person; and (6) would not reveal the name, address, phone number or any other information which specifically and individually identifies the victim of any sexual offense in Article 35 of Chapter 21 of the Kansas Statutes Annotated, and amendments thereto.
 K.S.A.
 45-221(a)(10).